 Spirituality Was Not On the Menu of Life

-Allow me to elaborate a little more, if I may, on the societies of biblical era.
+Allow me to elaborate a little more, if I may, on the fabric of biblical era societies.
 Whoever bothered to write those scriptures couldn't have done it while having in mind some "future generations" when a whole bunch of literate people would make it more popular than Shakespeare's "Hamlet".

 They had to be written in the spirit of that era, not for some future times.
 And no one, with an exception of a little number of advanced minds was really into "serious, philosophical stuff".
 Remember folks, those days you could only see all kinds of entertainers on a typical Middle Eastern street - like magicians, storytellers, clowns, acrobats, fortune-tellers, and of course---a garden variety of mystics and prophets.

 People were gullible, simpleminded, easily swayed into any kind of believing.
 Indeed, how gullible does one have to be in order to believe in a complete catalog of deities depicting just about anything that one doesn't understand?
 Well, not that we have evolved very far in that respect, but those times were marked for something that we could call, without any mocking in mind: general public ignorance.

 Those folks were working hard, life was hard beyond our imagination, and they just wanted to be entertained between two rounds of struggling with their everyday hardships - not to be smart, not to be enlightened.

 No matter how Hollywood movies have been trying to romanticize those folks and their passion for spirituality and higher learning, they were simply not equipped in their heads for something like it.
 Unlike these days when everyone is mostly literate, relatively educated, and well advanced in the skill of texting while driving - those folks' minds were strictly tied to their hard routine of daily survival.